 The Department of Communities (Communities) values family and foster carers and the fundamental role they play in the care of children – we are partners in care and we need to work together.

-During Child Protection Week 2019, Hon Simone McGurk MLA, Minister for Child Protection announced that Communities would partner with the Foster Care Association Western Australia (FCAWA) to better understand the lived experience of carers and the support they need.
+During National Child Protection Week 2019, Hon Simone McGurk MLA, Minister for Child Protection announced that Communities would partner with the Foster Care Association of Western Australia (FCAWA) to better understand the lived experience of carers and the support they need.
 This led to the Foster Care Refresh project which was developed to improve outcomes for children in care by working with foster, family and significant other carers and the sector to identify how we can work better together.
+The Commissioner for Children and Young People and the Child and Family Alliance WA were also partners in the project.

-Phase 1 engaged with Departmental family and foster carers and phase 2 sought feedback from Community Sector Organisation (CSO) carers, in partnership with the Child and Family Alliance WA.
+Phase 1 engaged with Communities family and foster carers and phase 2 sought feedback from CSO carers.

 Phase 3 provided an additional opportunity for Communities’ carers and designated Communities staff to provide feedback.